VirgilSecurity/virgil-sdk-php/docs/guides/virgil-card/creating-card.md

 Users' Virgil Card creation is carried out on the client side.

 2. Once the SDK is ready, we can proceed to the next step:
-  – Generate and save a Virgil Key (it's also necessary to enter the Virgil Key's name and password) – Create a Virgil Card using the recently generated Virgil Key
+  – Generate and save a Virgil Key (it's also necessary to enter the Virgil Key name and password) – Create a Virgil Card using the recently generated Virgil Key